janmonschke/janmonschke.github.com/content/blog/2023-01-09-23-webmentions-in-gatsby/index.md

 type: blog
 path: adding-webmentions-to-your-static-blog
 keywords: ['webmentions', 'gatsby', 'github actions', 'github workflow', 'webhook', 'webmentions.io']
-date: 2023-01-27
+date: 2023-01-30
-pomodoros: 21
+pomodoros: 22
 image: ./webmentions_header_alternative.jpg
 ---

 ![](./webmentions_header_alternative.jpg)

 This blog used to have comments.
-There was a time when, under each post, you could find a comment box.
-It was provided through a third-party embed of course, since this site is a static site.
-There is no server, no database that could hold onto your comments.
+There was a time when you could find a comment form under each post.
+The form was provided through a third-party embed of course, since this is a static site.
+There is no server or no database that could hold on to your comments.

-After a couple of years I decided to remove the comment box since it wasn't really used and most discussions happened on social media anyways.
+After a couple of years I decided to remove the comment form since it wasn't really used and most discussions happened on social media anyways.
 Sadly there was no (sensible / easy) way to bring those discussion here without embedding tons of external code.

 But when I was reading [Sophie's](https://localghost.dev/blog/2022-the-year-in-lists/) and [Andy's](https://andy-bell.co.uk/wrapping-up-2022/) blog posts, I noticed that they contained comments and likes from social media sites without a third-party embed.
 So I went on a journey to understand how that integration works and how to bring it to my own blog as well.